sagor-sheikh/sagor-sheikh/README.md

 # 👋 Hello, I'm Sagor Sheikh
 ## I am a web application developer

-I am a positive and hard-working person coming from non-CSE backgroun.
+I am a positive and hard-working person coming from non-CSE background.
 I have studied commerce which is my advanced knowledge.
 Ability to find and solve any problems faced while coding.
 I will always try to do creative good work for the company and work according to the company's instructions.

-Skills: MongoDB / REACT / JS / HTML / CSS / Boostrap / Wordpress
+Skills: HTML / CSS / Bootstrap 5 / TailwindCss / JavaScript / Jquery / REACT.js / Next.js / TypeScript / Redux / MongoDB /  WordPress

 - 🔭 I’m currently working on Fiverr / UpWork
 - 🌱 I’m currently learning MongoDB